Nathan E. Kendall: US House

 In 1908, Kendall ran as a Republican for the U.S. House seat for Iowa's 6th congressional district, then held by incumbent one-term Democrat Daniel W. Hamilton.
 Defeating Hamilton in a close race, Kendall served in the 61st Congress, then was re-elected in 1910, serving in the Sixty-second Congress.
 He won the Republican primary in June 1912 over two challengers, but pulled out of the race in August, after suffering a heart attack.
-In all, he served in Congress from March 4, 1909 to March 3, 1913.
+In all, he served in Congress from March 4, 1909, to March 3, 1913.
 After returning from Washington, he resumed the practice of law in Albia.

 Iowa Governorship

 In 1920, Kendall was elected Governor of Iowa, defeating Democrat and future Governor Clyde L. Herring.
 He served two terms, from 1921 to 1925.

 During his tenure, the state government was restructured by reorganizing the overlapping state boards, bureaus, and commissions.
 The Department of Agriculture was also established, removing 5 state boards.

-Additionally, security brokers were assessed and required to be licensed, orphaned, handicapped and abused children were given protections and provided for financially and the state’s park and highway systems were expanded.
+Additionally, security brokers were assessed and required to be licensed, orphaned, handicapped and abused children were given protections and provided for financially and the state's park and highway systems were expanded.

-Kendall's proudest achievement was the $2.25 Million appropriation to fully fund University of Iowa, College of Medicine hospital.
+Kendall's most personally notable achievement was the $2.25 Million appropriation to fully fund University of Iowa, College of Medicine hospital.

 Later life

 In 1930, he gave his private library of 6,500-7,000 volumes to the City of Albia, with funds of $10,0000 to double the capacity of the library.

-His wife, Belle, died on March 18, 1926 in Naples, Italy of a stroke while they were on tour of Europe.
+His wife, Belle, died on March 18, 1926, in Naples, Italy of a stroke while they were on tour of Europe.
 The Belle Kendall Community Playhouse in Des Moines is named after her, which was made after a gift from Gov. Kendall, following his wife's death.

-He married Mabel Fry Bonnell in June 28, 1928 at her parents home in Point Chautauqua, New York.
+He married Mabel Fry Bonnell on June 28, 1928, at her parents home in Point Chautauqua, New York.
 She was the widow of William Bonnell.

 He resided in Des Moines, Iowa, until his death on November 5, 1936.
 His remains were cremated and the ashes interred on the lawn of "Kendall Place," his former home in Albia.